stardothosting/shift8-cdn/readme.txt

 = 1.35 =
 * Added ability to submit a purge request across the CDN network from the plugin settings page

+= 1.36 =
+* Implemented a function to submit CDN cache purge request from plugin settings page

+= 1.37 =
+* Wordpress 5.4 support